KellieWilliams/Front-End-Notes/Notes.md

 HTTPS is a secure version of HTTP, used for the transfering of private data like health and credit card info using encryption

+HTML Tags and elements
+  - Sir Tim Berners-Lee wanted to share info to his friends and colleauges around the world, this started the creation of HTML
+  - The very first webpage was created in 1989 by Sir Berners-Lee
+  - He worked at the European organization for Nuclear Research (CERN)
+  - The first version of HTML, web browser, and web server were released in 1991
+  - Hypertext is text that contains links to other text
+  - Markup refers to tags and elements used within a document
+  - HTML is basically a text file with a specific structure that consists of elements and tags
+  - HTML elements consist of
+    - Opening tag in angle brackets `<p>` followed by a closing tag also in angle brackets `</p>`
+    - Between the tags will usually contain content, for example

+      `<p>This is a <i>paragraph</i></p>`

+      Which results into
+      <p>This is a <i>paragraph</i></p>

+  - Elements can also be empty, or self closing, which doesn't need a closing tag, for example

+      `<p>This is a <br>paragraph</p>`

+      Results into

+      <p>This is a <br>paragraph</p>

+  - HTML standards - rules and structures in HTML specification maintained by the World Wide Web Consortium (W3C)

 Frameworks and libraries
   - These are tools that devs use to make new software
   - Many devs use the terms interchangeably, but they are different